astropy/pyregion/doc/users/installing.rst

 **Requirements**

 Being based on pyparsing module, pyparsing need to be installed to use pyregion.
-Optionally, you also requires Kapteyn package or pywcs module installed (you need only one of them) for coordinate conversion.
+Optionally, you also requires pywcs module installed for coordinate conversion.
 Displaying regions is supported for matplotlib.
 Some example uses pywcsgrid2.